lucy-kim/vertical-integration/README.md

 2. Write SAS or Stata codes to extract data from those specific locations.
 The [NBER HCRIS data](http://www.nber.org/data/hcris.html) page provides template codes as well as raw data.
 My codes are adapted from those.

-I share my codes that achieve creating hospital-level panel data for 2011-2016 from the cost reports (as of 8/23/16, 2016 seems incomplete).
+We share my codes that achieve creating hospital-level panel data for 2011-2016 from the cost reports (as of 8/23/16, 2016 seems incomplete).
 They contain only the select variables of my interest.
 To run these codes,

 1. Set the working directory to the cloned repository directory or wherever the following bash script file is.
 ```